 The course will use a variety of assessment methods.
 Assessment is used to enhance your learning rather than simply to test it.
-For most of the modules associated with this course, your assessment will be via written coursework and examinations.
+For most of the research modules associated with this course, your assessment will be based on research projects, assignments or essays submitted during the year.